 Step 1: Learn how to care for chickens

 The health of the chickens, egg production, avoidance of pest infestations, and the impact on neighbours are all helped by understanding best practices around urban chicken care.
 We encourage you to research the time commitment, space, and equipment required to successfully raise chickens as the first step in this process.
-The following basic care documents should provide a starting point for your research.

 Step 2: Review the District bylaws

 The District bylaws set out all requirements for keeping backyard chickens, including the size and location of the coop and other details.
 These bylaws protect the health of people living in the area and ensure the hens are treated humanely.

 Hens may be kept, up to a maximum of:

 1. no more than five (5) poultry may be kept, housed, or confined on any parcel of land having an area less than or equal to 1,114 square metres; and

 Bylaws related to chickens and coops:

 Step 3: Build a chicken coop in compliance with municipal bylaws